 On the Wards: The Unwritten Rules of Clerkship Etiquette

-You’re kicking off your clerkships this year, and there’s plenty to finally sink your teeth into as you begin to practice medicine.
+You’re kicking off your clerkships this year, and there’s plenty to sink your teeth into as you begin to practice medicine.
 You’ll round, write notes, place orders, and present patients, as well as learn new skills like suturing and knotting, management of pregnancy, and more.
 It’s all part of the typical clinical routine, each task with its own standard rules and protocols to follow.

-But some rules of the clinic aren’t always obvious or can be traced back to the books.
+But some rules of the clinic aren’t always obvious or traced back to the books.
 So, while your studying has most certainly provided a sturdy foundation to stand on, the trick to truly succeeding on the wards requires the subtle art of picking up on the unwritten rules.

 We did some digging and have rounded up the most important unwritten rules of the clinic you need to succeed in all your clerkships.